 Both ECS and Achieve also collect data on the course requirements regarding arts, history, and foreign languages.
 Such requirements are an important part of producing high school graduates who are well-rounded and prepared for both work and college.

 If you are looking to raise or improve graduation requirements, Achieve helped establish the American Diploma Project, a partnership of thirty-five states that are helping each other raise academic standards, improve assessments, and strengthen accountability policies.
-In 2007, the group held a forum on ways to enhance graduation requirements.
-Much of the material from the meeting can found in the document, 2007 ADP Strategy Session on Higher Graduation Requirements.
+In 2010, the group held a forum on ways to enhance graduation requirements.
+Much of the material from the meeting can found on the 2010 ADP Strategy Session on Higher Graduation Requirements page.
 The resources include sample administrative codes, research summaries, and advocacy materials, all focused on boosting graduation coursework requirements.

 Shepherding students successfully to high school graduation means keeping them in school in the first place.
 The Center for Public Education reports on the latest research on dropout prevention and what you can do to keep students in school.